wolfe-labs/DU-IndustryMonitor/README.md

 ## Usage

 After activating the Programming Board, you will see some information on your Lua chat:
+- The current range (first and last industry codes) that are currently visible;
 - List of industry with missing schematics;
 - List of industry with missing inputs or outputs;
 - List of industry that might be "stuck" after a game update;